justinetroyke/who-you-know/README.md

-#Who You Know
+# Who You Know

 ## Application Description
-Who You Know is a web application built with a React frontend and Rails API backend that allows a user to better learn the connections in their LinkedIn network.
-After authenticating with LinkedIn OAuth, the user's connections are retrieved from LinkedIn.
+* Tech Stack: React frontend and Rails API backend.

+* Application Purpose: Allows a user to better learn the connections in their LinkedIn network.

+* How It Works: After authenticating with LinkedIn OAuth, the user's connections are retrieved from LinkedIn.
 The user must first sort each connection into 3 categories(easy, medium, hard) based on how well they can identify the connection from  profile photo.
 The user can then play a set of connections to practice identifying connections from their LinkedIn profile photos.
 Scores for each play and information about incorrect answers are recorded and displayed to the user when the play is completed.
 Historical score information for each difficulty level is also available to the user.

 ## Initial Setup